nkwhr/ActiveModelLike-Errors/README.md

 ## include

-Returns 1 if the error messages include an error for the given key.
-Otherwise returns 0.
+Returns "1" if the error messages include an error for the given attribute.
+Otherwise returns "0".

     $errors->messages;        # { name => ['is invalid'] }
     $errors->include('name'); # 1